-My Lords, the Government have committed to meet our NATO pledge to spend at least 2% of GDP on defence every year of this Parliament.
-We are one of only a small number of NATO countries to spend 2% of GDP on defence.
-We have the largest military budget in Europe and are the second-largest spender in NATO, behind the United States.
+My Lords, we continue to meet our commitments, both to our defence strategic objectives and to our international partners.
+The Government have committed to meet the NATO defence investment pledge to spend at least 2% of GDP on defence every year of this Parliament.
+We have the largest military budget in Europe and are the second largest spender in NATO behind the US.

 My Lords, those are soothing assurances, as always, from the Dispatch Box but, in reality, we have weekly warnings from the noble Lord, Lord West, on naval stretch, the number of combat of aircraft has fallen from 210 in 2007 to 119 today, and the Army has serious deficiencies in manpower, logistics and equipment.
 Encouragingly, Boris Johnson, in a letter to Julian Lewis, chairman of the Defence Select Committee, said:

 “I can give you an absolute commitment to fund defence fully … I guarantee, of course, that we will exceed the minimum 2% NATO spending target and the defence budget will continue to grow at a minimum of 0.5% annually”.

 Given Mr Johnson’s reputation for integrity, consistency and preciseness, how would the Minister prioritise these promised extra resources?

 My Lords, it is undoubtedly true that the spending review later this year will be an important event for defence.
 It will build on the modernising defence programme, which will take forward our threefold agenda to mobilise, modernise and transform defence so that the Armed Forces can tackle new threats.
 As for equipment, we expect to publish our financial summary of the equipment plan in the autumn, and we will address the longer-term affordability of the plan in the spending review.